-When you make a purchase or transaction in a foreign currency using an New Zealand credit card, the total amount needs to be converted into NZ Dollars.
+When you make a purchase or transaction in a foreign currency using a New Zealand credit card, the total amount needs to be converted into NZ Dollars.
 The conversion process varies based on factors including the card provider and whether it’s an American Express, Mastercard or Visa product.

-Currency conversion exchange rates are updated on a daily basis, and apply even if you have a card that charges $0 foreign fees.
+Currency conversion exchange rates are updated on a daily basis.
 Please note that most banks use an exchange rate that’s less competitive than the standard rate.